ZakiYudhistira/Belajar-Java/README.md

 # Belajar-Java
-This repository contains java codes that are a consequence of mt java learning process
+This repository contains java codes that are a consequence of my java learning process